Obed213/TF-AZ-CloudResume/README.md

   4. References

 ## **1. What is this?**
-It's a digital representation of my resume/CV.<br>
-I developed this as part of my IT journey.
+Repository for the content for my digital resume/CV.<br>

 ## **2. Why did I make this?**
 To learn.